FunkinCrew/Funkin/USER-README.txt

     Go to assets/data
     Open up "cutscenes.txt"
     add your cutscene name on a newline!
+    Go to the song folder,
+    Add a "dialog.txt" file
+    Do this format
+    "
+    :dad: Senpai speaking
+    :bf: Bf speaking
+    "
-    To apply these cutscenes:
+    Also add a Lunchbox.ogg if you want dialog sound To apply these cutscenes:
     Open a song
     Hit the '7' key